mrdipeshashah/GOAT-INDEX-Modern-Era-Test-Batsmen/README.md

 * Batting Average - 34.86 v 55.37
 * 4th Innings Average - 34 v 44
-* Weighted Batting Average - 34.12 v 50.72
+* Weighted Batting Average (WBA) - 34.12 v 50.72
 * GOAT INDEX - 61.38 v 79.56

 The model created is not valuing as high Kallis longer career where Stokes is rewarded for his match winning innings that is not truly reflected in his average but shows more fairly in the GOAT INDEX.

 ---